DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 The final step is the ‘Check your answers’ page.
 We show a summary list containing the following:

-- accredited provider
+- accredited provider name
-- training partner
+- training partner name
 - linked accreditations

 Users can change the selected provider and the linked accreditations.